svetlio/uc_econt/README.txt

 Questions on the module you can set the forum site http://d-support.eu/forum, through the contact form, email econt at d-support.eu, and Issue to the module.

+UPDATE 1

+Download and import some necessary data:
+Download data is not fully automated - you must run download procces for each of cities, quarters, streets and offices tables manualy - admin/store/settings/quotes/methods/econt/econt_data_download Then visit and imort downloaded data admin/store/settings/quotes/methods/econt/econt_data_import